 This is an affiliate link and I will earn a small commission if you make a purchase - if you do, thanks so much!

-On my To-make-list for Christmas was a tag blanket for my grandson Jacques, who is 3-months old.
+On my To-make-list for Christmas 2016, was a tag blanket for my grandson Jacques, who was 3-months old at the time.
+The little happy face is now a full 3 years old!

 Step 1 - Seek inspiration on Pinterest